scottdet/cryptoProject/index.md

 - Week 9
   - Getting tweets based on keywords
   - There are a few sentiment analysis libraries for Python, need to research pros and cons/implementation
-  - Focusing on cleaning up the Twitter/Price scriipts --
+  - Focusing on cleaning up the Twitter/Price scripts --
 - Week 10
   - Beginning to calculate other features that could be helpful in prediction